leer-codigos-433mhz-desde-ordenador-con-sdr-y-rtl_433

 One of the most popular developments for decoding RF signals is RTL_433, which of course is compatible with the RTL2832U chip.
 RTL_433 can decode signals in a wide variety of formats and frequencies including 315 MHz, 345 MHz, 433.92 MHz, 868 MHz (SRD), and 915 MHz (ISM).

-In addition, RTL_433 identifies a series of predefined signals.
-In most domestic devices, these signals are sufficient, and we can decode them without any additional requirements.
+Furthermore, RTL_433 identifies out of the box a large number of predefined signals.
+For most domestic devices, these signals are sufficient, and we will be able to decode them without any additional requirements.

-In case you are listening to a non-preconfigured device, RTL_433 also facilitates the export of the received signal to a ‘.cu8’ file, which we can then analyze, for example, with PulseView (which we already saw in this post).
+In case you are listening to a device not preconfigured, RTL_433 also facilitates exporting the received signal to a ‘.cu8’ file, which we can later analyze, for example, with PulseView (which we already saw in this post).

 pulseview

-Finally, we can also add our own signal definitions to those predefined in RTL_433.
+Finally, we can also add our own signal definitions to the predefined ones in RTL_433.
 In the project documentation, you will find detailed instructions on the process.

-This is how simple it is to receive and decode RF signals with a simple DTT receiver, the help of SDR-Sharp to detect signals, and RTL_433 to decode them.
+That’s how easy it is to receive and decode RF signals with a simple TV receiver, the help of SDR-Sharp to detect signals, and RTL_433 to decode them.